abeuscher/dynamicsignal-new/README.md

 This should build the theme folder (labelled "ds-new") into the wordpress theme folder.

-This app uses PUG (https://pugjs.org/) as its templating language, and scrollmagic (http://scrollmagic.io/) for parallax effects.
+This app uses PUG (https://pugjs.org/) as its templating language.

 Questions?
 You can find me at alexbeuscher@gmail.com